gpickin/ocfm-2020-building-apis-part1/readme.md

 Install CommandBox

-From the commandbox command line in this folder, type 'box install' to install the dot env and cfconfig system modules.
+From the commandbox command line in this folder, type `box install` to install the dot env and cfconfig system modules.

-Next, type 'start' to start the commandbox server
+Next, type `start` to start the commandbox server